 Spring floral arrangement recipe

 I was inspired by The Flower Recipe Book to make a tulip and anemone spring arrangement a couple of weeks ago.
 You can find it here.
-I used the ‘tulip recipe’ to make that bouquet, so for this spring floral arrangement, I was looking for another recipe to recreate.
-The ‘hellebore recipe’ in the book is made with hellebore and tulips so I decided to use that recipe.
+I used the ‘tulip recipe’ to make that bouquet, so for this blog post, I was looking for another recipe to recreate.
+The ‘hellebore recipe’ in the Flower Recipe Book is made with hellebore and tulips so I decided to use that recipe.
 I made some adjustments to the recipe.
 Instead of using olive branches (where can you find olive branches in May in Holland?)
-I used clematis montana and instead of mock orange I used weigela from the garden.
-Weigela is a spring blooming shrub.
+I used clematis montana and instead of mock orange, I used weigela from the garden.
+Weigela is a spring-blooming shrub.
 Mine has small, trumpet-like flowers.

 In what’s blooming in the garden: May I wrote about the clematis in my garden, and how much I looked forward to using it in an arrangement.
 But when I tried to cut off a few stems of my clematis montana it turned out to be quite a difficult task.
 The stems of the clematis intertwine with each other and aren’t easily separated.
 When you buy clematis as a cut flower, you will find 10 perfect stems in a bunch, all the same length.
 How do flower growers do that?